Find out which could be a better value for your business.

 Which you choose depends on your business’s needs.
 By weighing the pros and cons of each choice, you can come to a decision that may ultimately benefit your business.

 How do equipment loans and equipment leases compare?

 Both equipment loans and leases are ways for businesses to acquire equipment that they might not otherwise have the capital for.
-However, an equipment loan is money for your business to buy the equipment you need, whereas an equipment lease is a rental agreement that allows your business to use the equipment for a specified period of time.
-These differences can have a big impact on how the equipment is used and maintained, so exploring your options both ways is a crucial step in determining which is right for your business.
+However, there is one big difference: An equipment loan is money for your business to buy the equipment you need while an equipment lease is a rental agreement that allows your business to use the equipment for a predetermined period of time.
+This can have a big impact on how the equipment is used and maintained, so exploring your options both ways is a crucial step in determining which is right for your business.